crazy-max/ftpgrab/README.md

 ## Logs

-Each time the script is executed, a log file is created.
+Each time the script is executed, a log file is created.<br />
 Here is an example :

 ```console